 Unintended medication discrepancies, particularly likely to occur at the time of hospital admissions, are a common source for medication errors.
 As an example, one study evaluated 151 patients (average age 77 years) admitted to general internal medicine clinical teaching units and found discrepancies in more than half between admission medication orders and the patient's usual drug therapies as identified by a medication history interview .
 Most discrepancies involved unintentional omission of a maintenance medication and more than a third of these discrepancies had the potential to cause moderate harm.

 Discontinue unnecessary therapy — Clinicians are often reluctant to stop medications, especially if they did not initiate the treatment and the patient seems to be tolerating the therapy.
 Sometimes, this exposes the patient to the risks for an adverse event with limited therapeutic benefit.
-A common example is the use of digoxin in older adults, often prescribed for indications that have not been well documented.
+A common example is the use of digoxin in older adults, often prescribed for indications that have not been well-documented.
 Renal impairment or temporary dehydration may predispose older adults to digoxin toxicity .
 Although digoxin therapy can be safely discontinued in selected nursing home residents, it is important to recognize that discontinuation in patients with impaired systolic function can have a detrimental effect .
-(See "Overview of the therapy of heart failure due to systolic dysfunction".)
+(See "Overview of the therapy of heart failure with reduced ejection fraction".)